 A certain number of nodal restraints are always required to keep the structure as a whole from moving.
 Another common case is one where a shell or mat foundation is supported by a series of vertical springs.
 While that is stable in relation to vertical loads, some mechanism must be provided to keep the mat as a whole from sliding around like a skateboard.
 This is generally achieved through the use of horizontal springs in addition to the vertical springs, or by restraining the translation of a node (or line of nodes) along the edge of the structure.

 This is a common problem in Ram Concept if a vertical resistance area spring is the only support for the structure.
 When there are no lateral loads, you might get away with providing an area spring with only vertical stiffness, but when there is any external load applied in the plan directions, some resistance to sliding must be incorporated into the model.
 Many users enter this as small R and S axis resistance in the area spring which is analogous to friction acting on the soffit of the mat.
 Line springs or line supports on the slab edges (at mid depth) are another approach.
-Ram Concept also has an option under Criteria - Cal options to "Auto-stabilize structure in X and Y directions" which is another option to provide stability, but this should only be used for structures without lateral loads.
+Ram Concept also has an option under Criteria - Calc options to "Auto-stabilize structure in X and Y directions" which is another option to provide stability, but this should only be used for structures without lateral loads.

 In most building type structures there is a horizontal diaphragm that ties the frames together and prevents in-plane deformation of the plan.
 This is typically modeled using a rigid floor diaphragm.
 The diaphragm constraint forces the nodes of the floor to move together preventing the plan from racking for example.
 In space frame models where no rigid diaphragm is modeled (perhaps because the roof is sloped), there must be some other mechanism to keep the plan from racking.
 This is generally achieved by providing diagonal members in that plane.
 Fixing the minor axis of the beams in the plan is another approach.
 Think of this like creating a Vierendeel truss in plan.
 Using shell elements is another option, though the interaction between the shells and the members is not always desirable.